 In a separate study already underway, the investigational medication (pegcetacoplan) is being evaluated in people with C3G who have not had a kidney transplant.
 Based on the early data from that clinical trial, the decision was made to also evaluate pegcetacoplan in people with C3G or MPGN who have recurrence in a transplanted kidney.

 After completing the screening period to confirm that you are able to participate in the study, you will be randomly assigned (randomised) to one of two treatment groups.

 - Group 1: Will receive pegcetacoplan for the entire duration of the study (up to 1 year).
 There is a 3 in 4 (75%) chance of being assigned to this group.

 - Group 2: Will continue on their current treatment for the first 12 weeks (3 months) of the study and then transition to receive pegcetacoplan for the remaining 40 weeks (9 months) of the study.
 There is a 1 in 4 (25%) chance of being assigned to this group.

 While study participants will know their study treatment group assignment they will not have the option of choosing their group.

 Study participants who complete the 1-year study treatment period may enter a long-term extension study where they will continue receiving the investigational medication.
-Otherwise, they will enter a 6-month follow-up period after their last dose of the investigational medication.
+Otherwise, they will enter an 8 week follow-up period after their last dose of the investigational medication.